Luke 17: Verse 6

+The King James Version refers to a sycamine tree.
+Jewish law prohibited the planting of mulberry trees too close to water cisterns because of their strong rooting systems and the physical damage they could cause.

+Verses 7–10

+Jesus describes a master who expects servants who have worked all day in the fields to serve his evening meal as well before seeing to their own needs.
+Joachim Jeremias considered this parable on service to be "a self-contained unit", while Paul Minear has commented on the "remarkable" degree of consensus among many biblical commentators as to its meaning.
+It does not appear in the other gospels but it is considered pre-Lucan, although the positioning of this passage after the reference to "the apostles" in verse 5 may have been a deliberate editorial decision in Luke.

-Cleansing ten lepers (17:11–19)
+Cleansing ten lepers (verses 11–19)

 This is one of the miracles of Jesus in the Gospels (recorded only in the Gospel of Luke).
-On his way to Jerusalem, Jesus traveled along the border between Samaria and Galilee.
+On his way to Jerusalem, continuing the journey he had begun in Luke 9:51, Jesus traveled along the border between Samaria and Galilee.
 As he was going into a village, ten men who had leprosy met him.
 They stood at a distance and called out in a loud voice, "Jesus, Master, have pity on us!"
 When he saw them, he said: "Go, show yourselves to the priests."
 And as they went, they were cleansed.
 One of them, when he saw he was healed, came back, praising God in a loud voice.
-He threw himself at Jesus' feet and thanked him—and he was a Samaritan.
+He threw himself at Jesus' feet and thanked him: this man was a Samaritan.
 Jesus asked: "Were not all ten cleansed?
 Where are the other nine?
 Was no one found to return and give praise to God except this foreigner?"
 Then he said to him: "Rise and go; your faith has saved you."

 This miracle has been described as emphasising the importance of faith, for Jesus did not say: "My power has saved you" but attributed the healing to the faith of the beneficiaries.